Catch the Spirit

 Feel a curiosity coming on?
 You can come up and stay at one of our lovely local inns and grab a couple of classes with Orvis.
 Choose a one-day or two-day school, and you’ll leave with the knowledge and know-how to cast like a seasoned angler.
 Expert instructors help with everything from setting up the rod and choosing flies to how to safely release your catch.
 Classes are held in Orvis’ state-of-the-art schoolhouse, on their fully-stocked casting pond, and out on the river.

 Another feather in the AMFF cap, their quarterly American Fly Fisher.
-“I love fishing magazines.
-I love those we’d call grip and grin.
-That’s not what this is.
-It’s well researched, footnoted, article-sited appropriate content highlighting luminaries of the sport, fisheries, very interesting relevant, and even contemporary topics.
-We get to work with terrific writers and our editor (of twenty years) is also here on staff.
-The whole thing is produced here in-house, printed locally, mailed locally.
-It’s not light reading but it’s worth doing the work because it’s really excellent.”
+It’s a well researched, footnoted, article-sited appropriate content highlighting luminaries of the sport, fisheries, very interesting relevant, and even contemporary topics.
+With a team of terrific writers and an amazing editor, the whole thing is produced in-house, printed locally, mailed locally.
+It’s not light reading but it’s worth doing the work because it’s really excellent.

 On the Horizon